 Cardiac arrest means that the heart suddenly stops beating.
 This is due to a problem with the heart's electrical system.
-When cardiac arrest occurs emergency medical care needs to be provided immediately.
+When cardiac arrest occurs, emergency medical care needs to be provided right away.
 If it is not, the person can quickly die since blood is not being pumped throughout the body.

 Cardiac arrest is not the same as a heart attack .
 When a person has a heart attack, the blood flow to the heart is interrupted.
 This may be due to problems with the coronary arteries, such as a build-up of plaque, a blood clot, or a thickening of the artery walls.